 1914 The marque took the name Red Arno after the TT model was given a red finish.
 Both 3½ hp and and 4½ hp were available for a couple of years.

 1915 There were no further listings after that year.
+The Gosford Street factory was then leased to William Montgomery, briefly.

 If you have a query about about Arno or have some information to add, please contact us